SciML/DiffEqDocs.jl/docs/src/tutorials/femheat_example.md

 This tutorial will introduce you to the functionality for solving a PDE.
 Other introductions can be found by [checking out DiffEqTutorials.jl](https://github.com/JuliaDiffEq/DiffEqTutorials.jl).
+This tutorial assumes you have read the [Ordinary Differential Equations tutorial](ode_example.html)

 In this example we will solve the heat equation ``u_t=Δu+f``.
 To do this, we define a HeatProblem which contains the function ``f`` and the boundary conditions.
 We